robertcedwards/juice-docs/blogs/updates/2023-01-27-v3-jbx-postmortem.md

 ### How you'll be effected

 If you're a part of a Juicebox project, you are unaffected.
-If you're running on V1, you likely will soon not need to pay JBX membership fees when withdrawing treasury funds as it will no longer be issuing JBX.
+If your project is running on V3, you'll be recommended to migrate your project's `controller` to an updated version that makes reserved token distributions safer.

 If you're a DAO contributor, you won't get reserved tokens for at least another 2 weeks, and likely 4 weeks (two governance cycles).